Meet the people behind the Triennale

 Head of Programme and International Relations

 Alexandra is coordinating the programme with various local and international partners.
-She has developed are variety of projects in the intersections between architecture, design and arts.
+She has developed a variety of projects in the intersections between architecture, design and arts.
 She has worked at the Arts Institute from the Ministry of Culture of Portugal, with Portuguese representations in biennales of Venice in 2004 and São Paulo in 2005.
 Alexandra is educated in Architecture from Lisbon School of Architecture and in Scenography from Central Saint Martins, College of Arts and Design, London.

 Head of Development

-Thomas manages collaborations, partnerships and development activities.
-He has worked with urban topics from different perspectives: with urban spaces for the Agency for City Environment in Oslo, and as an advisor for the City Architect in Bergen.
+Thomas manages different professional collaborations and partnerships, programme and development activities.
+He has previously worked with urban spaces for the Agency for City Environment in Oslo, and as an advisor for the City Architect in Bergen.
 He co-founded the neighbourhood café Nobel Bopel in Bergen in 2009.
-He has a master's degree in Architecture History and a bachelor's degree in Social Geography from the University of Bergen, having also studied Urban Studies at the 4CITIES program in the University of Copenhagen.
-He is currently pursuing a master's degree in Urbanism at the Oslo School of Architecture and Design.
+He has a master's degree in Architecture History and a bachelor's degree in Social Geography from the University of Bergen and is currently pursuing a master's degree in Urbanism at the Oslo School of Architecture and Design.